-Subject Name Fine Art Exam Board Edexcel Course Code Advanced Subsidiary GCE in Art and Design (8AD0) Fine Art (8FA0) Advanced GCE Art and Design (9AD0) Fine Art (9FA0) Course • Requirements At least grade 6 in GCSE Art and Design Overview The subject provides opportunities for students to become visually and aesthetically literate.
+Subject Name Fine Art Exam Board Edexcel Course Code Advanced Subsidiary GCE in Art and Design (8AD0) Fine Art (8FA0) Course Code Advanced GCE Art and Design (9AD0) Fine Art (9FA0) Course Pequirements Advanced GCL Art and Design (SADO) Time Art (STAO) Course Requirements At least grade 6 in GCSE Art and Design Overview The subject provides opportunities for students to become visually and aesthetically literate.
 It allows you to be expressive in an imaginative and creative way, encouraging independence and building your self-confidence.
 You will be able to perceive, react, talk, analyse, judge and value Art.
 You will have an opportunity to explore a variety of mediums from paintings, photography to sculpture.
 In order to succeed at this level, students need a very high standard of skill in a variety of mediums and disciplines as well as an ability to analyse and research.
 There is a strong emphasis on realistic drawing in the new specs.
-In Year 12, we give you an opportunity to explore and be confidence in a variety of mediums and techniques as a level.
-In the first two terms you will be working with drapainting, photography, video and sculpture.
-You will be theme to develop independently through exciting invest and critical understanding.
-In term 3, you will begin working your Personal Study (Unit 1 of Year 13).
-This will allow your Personal Study (Unit 1 of Year 13).
-A Level Year 12 Advanced GCE The course is split over 2 units in total as shown below; Unit 1 Coursework- students choose their own theme for this unit and create a project based upon this.
+A Level Year 12 In Year 12, we give you an opportunity to explore and build you confidence in a variety of mediums and techniques as a very high the first two terms you will be working with drawing, painting photography, video and sculpture.
+You will be given a theme to independently through exciting investigations and critical und In term 3, you will begin working on your Personal Study (Unit 13).
+This will allow you to A Level Year 12 Advanced GCE The course is split over 2 units in total as shown below; Unit 1 Coursework- students choose their own theme for this unit and create a project based upon this.
 It takes the form of a 'Personal Study' which involves an analytical essay of no less than 1,000 words alongside art work which is related to the art based topic chosen for the essay.
 This work is completely independently based upon the area of study chosen by the student.
-Unit 2 (Exam) Controlled Assessment set by the board which will begin in January and must be completed by the controlled test in May.
-This is in the same form as the timed exam for both GCSE and the mock at Year 12 but at a much higher technical and intellectual level.
-Learning Beyond the Classroom Trips and visits:

-Visiting Art galleries and museums are an integral part of the course.
+Unit 2 (Exam) Controlled Assessment set by the board which will January and must be completed by the controlled test in May.
+This is in the same form as the timed exam for both GCSE and the at Year 12 but at a much higher technical and intellectual level.
+Learning Beyond the Classroom Trips and visits: Visiting Art galleries and museums are an integral part of the course.
 The students will regularly visit galleries in London, which enhances their knowledge of artworks and helping them to develop their own creativity and styles.
 A trip abroad is also available alternate years.
+Lectures: Partnerships with the Saatchi Gallery, Tate Britain / Modern, Nation Portrait Gallery and V&A will encourage students to attend lecture practising artists and art historians.